-Formal workplace inspections will be conducted using the Workplace Inspection Checklist.
-The Workplace Inspection Checklist may be completed by any worker but must be signed off by the Manager.
+Formal workplace inspections will be conducted using Safety Champion Software, however in the absence of internet or tech availability the Workplace Inspection Checklist.
+The Workplace Inspection Checklist may be completed by any worker but must be signed off by the Manager (regardless of the format used).